 Brain Structures Involved in ADHD

 ADHD symptoms are linked to various brain structures, including the prefrontal cortex, basal ganglia, and limbic system.
-The prefrontal cortex is crucial for executive functioning, impulse control, and attention regulation, while the basal ganglia are involved in motor control and behavior regulation.2 Understanding these brain regions’ roles can help in developing targeted treatments.
+The prefrontal cortex is crucial for executive functioning, impulse control, and attention regulation, while the basal ganglia are involved in motor control and behavior regulation.2 Understanding these brain regions’ roles can help in developing targeted treatments, including limbic ADHD treatment approaches.
+Some clinicians reference the theory of limbic ADD to explain how emotional circuits become dysregulated over time.

 Core Symptoms of Limbic ADHD